Kushal-Pandya/Fanorona_GroupX/README.md

-# Fanarona_GroupX
+# Fanorona by GroupX
-A Fanarona board game implementation by Group X for CIS 3260
+A Fanorona board game implementation by Group X for CIS 3260

 how to run:
     1. Download the compressed folder into your directory